Following our patio lighting ideas, we’ve also prepared a list of indoor lighting ideas for you!

 It can be used as a single standalone light source but also in threes, fours, and tens.

 This drip-drop style takes wall lamps to the next level!
-It shows clean, minimalist and versatile design, with a sleek base ideal for modern settings.
-Some designs come with a tiny accent table where you can put an ornament with a spotlight on.
+It shows a clean, minimalist and versatile design, with a sleek base ideal for modern settings.
+Some designs come with a tiny accent table where you can put an ornament with a spotlight on it.

 45. Delicate garden flowers with petals